 References: (click for full references)

-A. Mitchell.
-USDA-ARS.
+Mitchell, A. USDA-ARS.
 (Personal communication).

-Mitchell, A. J., M.S.
-Hobbs, and T.M.
+Mitchell, A. J., and G. W. Hobbs, and T.M.
 Brandt.
 2007.
 The effect fo chemical treatments on red-rim melania Melanoides tuberculata, an exotic aquatic snail that serves as a vector of trematodes to fish and other species in the USA.
 North American Journal of Fisheries Management 27(4):1287-1293.

 Phillips, C.T., M. L. Alexander, and R. Howard.
 2010.
 Consumption of eggs of the endangered fountain darter (Etheostoma fonticola) by native and nonnative snails.
 Southwestern Naturalist 55(1):115-117.